-Beachbody MLM Review: How Does It Work?
+How Does Beachbody MLM Work?

 Beachbody works like any other company.
-It has a product that they want to sell so they use a business plan to help them achieve that objective.
+It has a product that they want to sell, so they use a business plan to help them achieve that objective.
 In this case, it has gone to the MLM business plan to help them market and sell their products.

-So far they have been able to get 23 million customers using this method.
+So far, they have been able to get 23 million customers using this method.
 The company did not adopt this strategy until 2007 when they created what is known as Team Beachbody.

-These coaches buy their memberships and go around doing direct sales to their friends, family members, and anyone who will listen to them.
+These coaches buy their memberships and go around making direct sales to their friends, family members, and anyone who will listen to them.
 It may be hard to take fitness advice from a ‘coach’ who is overweight and out of shape.

 If you want to know how Beachbody works, all you have to do is look at any standard MLM corporation as they all work the same.

-Beachbody MLM Review: Can You Make Money?
+Is Beachbody An MLM & Can You Make Money?

 This is a loaded question.
-On one hand, if you hit the market at the right time and place, then yes, you will make money selling these products.
+On the one hand, if you hit the market at the right time and place, then yes, you will make money selling these products.
 They are designed to work, at least at the fitness program levels.

-You should be able to sell the fitness program to a motivated customer who has tried everything and not found fitness success.
+You should be able to sell the fitness program to a motivated customer who has tried everything and has not found fitness success.
 The supplements may be another story.

 Not only are they overpriced they also come with some known side effects.
-Those issues include but are not limited to diarrhea, headaches, upset stomach, bloating, gas, dizziness, itchiness, and more
+Those issues include but are not limited to diarrhea, headaches, upset stomach, bloating gas, dizziness, itchiness, and more.

-If you can overcome that difficulty then you stand to make a 25% commission as you get to buy the products at wholesale and your customers pay retail.
+If you can overcome that difficulty, then you stand to make a 25% commission as you get to buy the products at wholesale, and your customers pay retail.
 The 25% difference is yours to keep.